ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part8_user_profile.md

 └───users
 ```

-In the templates/users/profile.html template below, notice how we include tags for each of the user's details such as username, email, job and university
+In the ```templates/users/profile.html``` template below, notice how we include tags for each of the user's details such as username, email, job and University.

 ```html
 <!-- templates/users/profile.html -->